Who must pay membership dues?

 Substitution of student memberships is not allowed.
 You may not drop one student from the membership roster and replace that student with another.

-Submit a roster for each SkillsUSA section in your school.
-A section consists of all students taught by a single instructor in one occupational area.
+Submit a section for each career and technical education program in your school.
+A section consists of all students taught by a single instructor in one occupational area or program within your school.
 Together, these sections make up the school chapter.

-How do I add students to my membership roster?
+How do I add students to my membership section?

-To add students to your roster simply return to the online membership site and register your additional members.
+To add students to your section simply return to the online membership site and register your additional members.
 A separate invoice for just these students will be generated.

 Who can participate in SkillsUSA competitions?